chooban/botsky/docs.md

 func Sleep(seconds int)
 ```

-Sleep for a number of seconds.
+Convenience function to sleep for a number of seconds.

 <a name="WaitUntilCancel"></a>
 ## func WaitUntilCancel